 Bermudagrass (Cynodon dactylon) forms a dense sod with roots that reach downward, 6 inches into the soil.
 It spreads rapidly through above-ground stolons and below-ground rhizomes.
 Left unchecked, the grass can become invasive.
 A warm-season turf grass, Bermudagrass seeds do best when planted in the spring or early summer.
 The seeds require a soil temperature of 75 to 80 degrees Fahrenheit to adequately germinate and form a thick, robust root system.
-Does this Spark an idea?

 Find a planting location in the full sun with well-draining soil.
 The soil of the planting location should have a minimum pH of 6.0.